 What's it all about?

 I have taught ICT for 17 years and have worked in both the State and Private sectors.
-I became ICT Coordinator fairly early in my career and am now Head of ICT in a Prep School in Oxfordshire.
+I became ICT Coordinator fairly early in my career and am now Director of ICT in a UK School.
 I worked, for a short time, At Espresso Education, when they were still a relatively small company, on the Primary News Team.

 Despite the ad-hoc nature of their development, I have found my resources well received (I feel most honoured to have had 'Space Rescue' included in the Computers At School (CAS) Scheme of Work - this is available on the Control page of this site).